Dot-Tee/alx-low_level_programming/README.md

-Beginning of c for me
+low level programming on c